Phlebotomy License in Dallas, Waco, Pearsall, San Antonio, TX

 Requirements To Get a State Phlebotomy License in Dallas, Waco, Pearsall, San Antonio, TX

-Getting your Phlebotomy license will take another month or two after completing your Phlebotomy training.
+Getting your Phlebotomy license will take an extra month or two.
+You must complete your Phlebotomy training first.

 Limited Phlebotomy Technician

-As a limited phlebotomy technician, you can only perform skin punctures to retrieve blood.
-You only need to complete the standard phlebotomy training courses to obtain this certificate.
-It doesn’t require long hours of ‘hands-on’ training.
+As a limited phlebotomy technician, you can only retrieve blood through skin punctures.
+You can get this certificate by completing the standard phlebotomy training courses.
+It doesn’t need long hours of ‘hands-on’ training.

 Phlebotomy Technician

-As a standard phlebotomy technician, you will be authorized to do skin punctures and venipuncture.
-To be eligible for this Phlebotomy license, you must complete 40 hours of classroom and 40 hours of hands-on clinical training.
+As a phlebotomy technician, you can do skin punctures and venipuncture.
+To get a Phlebotomy license, finish 40 hours of classroom training.
+Then, complete 40 hours of hands-on clinical training.
 You can then apply for certification.
-You must complete and pass a written exam given by your certification site upon applying for the certificate.
+When you apply for the certificate, you will need to complete and pass a written exam.
+The certification site gives the exam.

 Phlebotomy Technician II